What is ROI, How to Calculate Return on Investment?

 What is Return on Investment (ROI)?

 Return on investment (ROI) measures the efficiency of an investment.
 The definition of ROI is a ratio of income from an investment to the expenses to finance that investment.
 The higher the ratio is, the more benefit you earn.
-It’s important to have the ratio >100% to avoid losses.

 Let’s look at an example for a better understanding of how to calculate return on investment.